 What if I Slip and Fall at My Friend’s Home During a Party?

 If you were invited to your friend’s home for a party, you are considered a “social guest” of that individual.
 Depending on the specific circumstances, social guests may be able to obtain compensation from the host.
 Homeowners are required to advise their guests or repair any dangerous conditions that aren’t easily recognized by others.

 Who Can Be Held Legally Responsible for a Slip and Fall?

 When a slip and fall occurs, there may be several individuals (or entities) held legally liable for the injuries sustained.
 For example, in cases involving a business that is renting space from a property owner, the business and the owner might be responsible for someone’s injuries.

-To learn more about your options and rights under Florida law, contact Ryan Kuhl at The Kuhl Law Firm for help as soon as possible.
+To learn more about your options and rights under Florida law, contact Ryan Kuhl at The Kelleher Firm for help as soon as possible.